louisteenbrink/www/posts/2017-07-17-how-to-migrate-your-heroku-postgres-database-to-amazon-rds.md

 ### Conclusion

-We always started new Rails application with the default Heroku stack, meaning using a Hobby Dev plan.
-We then migrated to Hobby Basic and even Standard, so at some point it made economic sense to merge all those databases together to one single Amazon RDS instance.
+Historically at Le Wagon, we have always started new Rails applications using Heroku's default Hobby Dev plan.
+When and only when we reached Hobby Dev plan's limits, we migrated to Hobby Basic plan and even Standard plan sometimes.
+At some point it made economic sense to merge all of these databases together on one single Amazon RDS instance.

 ### Bonus

-At [Le Wagon](https://www.lewagon.com), we like to use real production data locally when working on new features.
-That's a good way to safely repro a bug a real user had.
+At [Le Wagon](https://www.lewagon.com), we like using real production data locally when working on new features.
+That's a good way to safely reproduce a bug a real user had.
 That's how we do it:

 ```ruby
 # lib/tasks/db.rake